ianxm/gimp-comic-book/readme.md

         (only used if there is a selection)
     -   **Background Colors:** The number of colors to choose for the rest of the image
-    -   **Smoothness:** a higher value results in more background blurring, which looks like smoother curves where indexed colors meet
+    -   **Smoothness:** a higher value results in smoother curves where indexed colors meet, which is what you'd expect if the colors were drawn by hand
     -   **Lightness:** a higher value results in lighter colors
     -   **Detail:** a higher value results in more lines
     -   **Fine Detail:** a higher value results in more thin lines
-    -   **Allow Resize:** if true, resize the pic to be within bounds that usually work well

     The meaning of the values we set is explained in [section 3.4.8 of the GIMP doc](https://docs.gimp.org/2.8/en/gimp-using-script-fu-tutorial-first-script.html).